Table of Contents

 - Two constructors in a class with the same list of parameters is not feasible in Java.

-If you’re interested to learn more about full stack software development , check out upGrad & IIIT-B’s Full-stack Software Development Programme which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.
+If you’re interested to learn more about full stack software development , check out upGrad & IIIT-B’s Executive PG Programme in Software Development – Specialisation in Full Stack Development which is designed for working professionals and offers 500+ hours of rigorous training, 9+ projects and assignments, IIIT-B Alumni status, practical hands-on capstone projects & job assistance with top firms.